Bobby Engram: Seattle Seahawks

 Engram signed with the Seattle Seahawks before the 2001 season.
 He would spend 8 seasons with the Seahawks and reached the 1,000-yard receiving threshold in 2007 (94 catches, 1,147 yards), which was the only 1,000-yard season of his career.

 Despite being a starter in only 67 of the 109 games he played with Seattle, Engram ranks fifth in franchise history in receptions (399) and fourth in receiving yards (4,859).
 His 94 receptions in 2007 was a Seahawks single-season record (since surpassed by Tyler Lockett), and he led the team in catches during the team's Super Bowl XL season in 2005 with 67.

-Engram was named to the Seahawks' 35th Anniversary Team in May 2011.
+Engram was named to the Seahawks' 35th Anniversary Team in 2011.

 Kansas City Chiefs

 Engram joined the Kansas City Chiefs in 2009, but only played in 5 games for the team.

 Cleveland Browns

 Engram signed with the Cleveland Browns in the 2010 preseason, but failed to make the roster and was released before the regular season began.